hoppfrosch/TBy/Develop.md

 ## Building the Documentation

-Go into folder *_build* and run script *mkDoc.ahkÜ
+Go into folder *_build* and run script *mkDoc.ahk*

 ## Auto-Build documentation on commit

 You can use git hooks to build the distribution and documentation files on the fly: on each commit those files can be generated via git hook and be added to the current commit.
+Doing this, your documentation will always be up-to-date with your current sourcecode.

 To enable this you have to add the following files/hooks to your folder *.git/hooks*:

 1.)
 Filename *pre-commit*
 Contents;